strange98350/Hanuman-Chalisa/README.md

 # Hanuman Chalisa App

-A modern Compose-based Android app for displaying Hanuman Chalisa in Hindi and Hinglish.
-This app features a toggle button to switch between the Hindi and Hinglish versions and a simple navigation system to browse through different Chaupais.
+The Hanuman Chalisa App provides a seamless experience for reading and reciting the Hanuman Chalisa and Gayatri Mantra.
+It features a user-friendly interface with options to switch between Hindi and Hindglish text and includes navigation to different sections of the app.

 ## Features

-- **Toggle between Hindi and Hinglish:** Switch between the original Hindi text and its Hindglish transliteration.
+- **Hanuman Chalisa: Read the Hanuman Chalisa in Hindi and Hindglish.**
+- **Gayatri Mantra: Recite the Gayatri Mantra with a dedicated screen.**
-- **View Hanuman Chalisa:** Display Hanuman Chalisa with navigation controls.
+- **Navigation: Easily switch between the Hanuman Chalisa and Gayatri Mantra using a bottom navigation bar.**
-- **User-friendly Navigation:** Navigate through the Chaupais with 'Next' and 'Previous' buttons.
-- **Centered Image and Text:** Visual layout with a centered image and text.

 ## Screenshots